frwololo/warnel-chawpiovs/README.md

 ## Users: Installing the Game
-1. Download the binary and the pck file from the releases section, and copy them to any folder on your device (on the Switch, this should probably be in the "switch" folder of your SD card)
+1. Download the binary and the pck file from the [releases section](https://github.com/frwololo/warnel-chawpiovs/releases), and copy them to any folder on your device (on the Switch, this should probably be in the "switch" folder of your SD card)
 2. (optional) get your hands on a pck or zip file containing the images (it should be named core.zip or core.pck) and put it either in the same folder as your binary, or in the game's user folder. **be aware that PCK files are depending on Godot's version, and some PCK files might be specific to a particular version or port of the game.
-E.g a PCK file that works fine on PC might not necessarily work on Sitch**
+E.g a PCK file that works fine on PC might not necessarily work on Switch**
    * If you skip this step, the game will automatically download images the first time it runs.
-This might take a while!
+This requires internet access enabled, and might take a while!
 3. That's it, you can run the game.
 (On Switch, you need to launch it from the homebrew menu - not in applet mode! -)

 ## Users: Running the game